Sounders FC unveils plans for new training facility and team headquarters at Longacres in Renton

 Hanauer has long sought a new training facility for the Sounders and Defiance, which will debut in MLS Next Pro in March.
 The most recent plans were part of the proposed Heidelberg Sports Village in Tacoma that would have featured a soccer-specific stadium and include the NWSL’s OL Reign.

-The Defiance currently train at Starfire and will play some matches at Cheney Stadium, a minor league baseball park in Tacoma.
+The Defiance currently train at Starfire and will play some matches at Cheney Stadium, a minor-league baseball park in Tacoma.
 The Reign are exploring options for a training facility and will play matches at Lumen Field.

 Hanauer and the Sounders ownership group are working in partnership with Unico Properties to build the Eco-friendly complex.
 Kansas City-based Generator Studio, which recently oversaw the creation of the Seattle Kraken’s Community Iceplex in Northgate, will handle the design and property renovation.